mohammadrezaeicode/mr-excel-repo/README.md

 <a id="extract-excel-data"></a>

 - **`extractExcelData`**: We provide 'extract-excel-data-usage,' which takes the URL of an Excel file that needs to be read, retrieves and reads the data, and returns an object containing the sheets as the result.

+<a id="generate-csv-txt"></a>

+- **`🆕 generateCSV && generateText`**:The generateCSV function produces a .csv file based on the excelTable output, while the generateText function generates a .txt file.
+This function includes a boolean property; if set to true, the generated files will be compressed into a zip file.
+It is important to note that .csv and .txt files do not support styles, formulas, and other similar features.

 <a id="installation"></a>